microsoft/fluentui/packages/office-ui-fabric-react/src/components/SpinButton/docs/new/SpinButtonOverview.md

-A SpinButton allows someone to incrementally adjust a value in small steps.
+A spin button (code name: `SpinButton`) allows someone to incrementally adjust a value in small steps.
 It's mainly used for numeric values, but other values are supported too.

 [Sketch toolkit]()